zephir-lang/zephir-docs/en/exceptions.rst

         throw new \Exception("This is an exception");
     }

-When catching the exception if you don't need a variable for the exception you can safely miss it:
+If you don't need an exception variable when catching then you can safely not provide it:

 .. code-block:: zephir